MisinformedOwl/Asteroids/README.md

 > The controls

-This game uses the typical wsad settings to move.
+This game uses the typical WASD settings to move.

 - W: Move the ship forward
 - A and D: Turns the ship left and right respectivly.